jatin7/TwitterMiner/README.md

 # TwitterMiner
-Collect and process public data from Twitter
+Collect and process public data from Twitter.